MMP9 Antibody - #AF5228

 May play an essential role in local proteolysis of the extracellular matrix and in leukocyte migration.
 Could play a role in bone osteoclastic resorption.
 Cleaves KiSS1 at a Gly-|-Leu bond.
 Cleaves type IV and type V collagen into large C-terminal three quarter fragments and shorter N-terminal one quarter fragments.
 Degrades fibronectin but not laminin or Pz-peptide.

 Exists as monomer or homodimer; disulfide-linked.
-Exists also as heterodimer with a 25 kDa protein.
+Exists also as heterodimer with LCN2.
 Macrophages and transformed cell lines produce only the monomeric form.
 Interacts with ECM1.

 · Human Diseases > Cancers: Overview > Proteoglycans in cancer.